rkoshak/openhab-rules-tools/README.md

 # openHAB Rules Tools
-A collection of library functions, classes, rule templates, MainUI widgets, and examples to reuse in the development of new openHAB capabilities.
+A collection of library functions, classes, rule templates, MainUI widgets (eventually), and examples to reuse in the development of new openHAB capabilities.

 # Installation

 ## Libraries
 Previously this library supported Jython libraries that only work with OH 2.x.
-Those are still available in the `before-npm` branch but have been removed and are no longer maintained in main going forward.
+Those are still available in the `before-npm` branch but have been removed and are no longer maintained in `main` going forward.

 Similarly, ECMAScript 5.1 versions of these libraries exist in the `before-npm` branch.
-These too are removed from the main branch and are no longer maintained.
+These too are removed from the `main` branch and are no longer maintained.

-The libraries that will continue to be developed going forward will be JS Scripting, Blockly, and rule templates.
+The libraries that will continue to be developed going forward will be JS Scripting, Blockly (eventually), and rule templates.

+The JS Scripting library depends on the `openhab-js` library.
+This library comes with the add-on but you may need to upgrade the library independently.
+It can be installed using `openhabian-config` menu option `46 | Install openhab-js` or by running `npm install openhab` from the `$OH_CONF/automation/js` folder.

+### openHABian
+`openhab_rules_tools` is now supported by openHABian.
+It should be installed by default.
+Look to see if `$OH_CONF/automation/js/node_modules/openhab_rules_tools` exists.
+If so you already have this library.
-The JS Scripting libraries can be installed using npm.
+If not, it can be installed using `openhabian-config` menu option `47 | Install openhab_rules_tools`.

-Blockly libraries and rule templates can be installed from the openHAB marketplace.
+### Manual Installation
+From the `$OH_CONF/automation/js` folder run `npm install openhab_rules_tools`.

 ## Rule Templates
 Rule templates are written in various languages.